 I am licensed in the states of Missouri, Oregon, and Louisiana in professional counseling.
 I have experience in helping clients with anxiety, relationship issues, parenting issues, career difficulties, confidence-building, life changes, coping with stress, time management, grief, goal-setting, and more.
 I believe in treating everyone with respect and compassion.
 I have a warm client-centered approach.
 It takes courage to take the first steps toward change.
 I am here to support you in that journey.
 You can message me 24/7.
 I will respond at least twice a day.

-I am licensed in Oregon and Washington with 3 years of professional work experience.
-With my primary focus is with youth/young adults, I have experience in helping clients with stress, anxiety, parenting issues, motivation, self-esteem, confidence, depression, concentration (ADHD), & memory.
+I am licensed in Florida with 20 years of professional work experience.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-Taking the first step to seeking a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I am here to support & empower you in that journey.

 How to find a licensed therapist serving clients in Lexington, Oregon